-Capital stock is a component of a balance sheet that represents the sum of common as well as preferred stock that a company can issue as authorized by the corporate charter.
+The capital stock is a component of a balance sheet that represents the sum of common and preferred stock that a company can issue as authorized by the corporate charter.
 In other words, capital stock is the amount of capital constituting ordinary and preference shares.

-Capital stock is a sum total of common and preferred stock that a company is permitted to issue.
+The capital stock is a sum total of common and preferred stock that a company is permitted to issue.
 The corporate charter of a company would include information on the number of common (equity shares) and preferred shares it is authorized to issue.
-Capital stock is a sum of the par value of this authorized common stock (ordinary shares) and preferred stock (preference shares).
-Reported under the shareholder’s equity section of the balance sheet, it is the amount a corporation receives when shares of its capital stock are issued for subscription.
+The capital stock is a sum of the par value of this authorized common stock (ordinary shares) and preferred stock (preference shares).
+Reported under the shareholder’s equity section of the balance sheet, it is the amount a corporation receives when shares of its capital stock are issued for a subscription.
 This also represents the ownership of the corporation.

-In order to better understand the concept of capital stock, it is important to have a basic idea of common stock and preferred stock of a company and the difference between the two.
-Most common type of stock issued by a company, equity shares (common stock) entitles shareholders with different rights as compared to preferred stock.
+To better understand the concept of capital stock, it is important to have a basic idea of the common stock and preferred stock of a company and the difference between the two.
+The most common type of stock issued by a company, equity shares (common stock), entitles shareholders with different rights compared to preferred stock.
 It allows the investor to be a part of the company’s growth and profit.
-Also, the holders of common stock have the privilege to vote on company matters while holders of preferred stock typically do not.
+Also, the holders of common stock have the privilege to vote on company matters, while holders of preferred stock typically do not.
 But that doesn’t make preferred stock any less lucrative.
-Holders of preferred stock have right on fixed dividends and take precedence over common stockholders in case of bankruptcy.
-Thus, whether to buy common or preferred stock is a decision that needs to be taken very cautiously and keeping in mind the risk appetite of the investor.
+Holders of preferred stock have the right on fixed dividends and take precedence over common stockholders in case of bankruptcy.
+Thus, whether to buy a common or preferred stock is a decision that needs to be taken cautiously and keeping in mind the investor’s risk appetite.

 Capital Stock Calculation

-Capital stock calculation can be broken down into determining common stock balance and preferred stock balance.
+A capital stock calculation can be broken down into determining the common stock balance and preferred stock balance.
 Common stock balance can be calculated by multiplying the par value of the common stock with the number of common shares outstanding.

-Finding out the par value of a common stock or per share value, in other words, is easy, as this information is readily available in the stock certificates.
+Finding out the par value of common stock or per-share value, in other words, is easy.
+As this information is readily available in the stock certificates.
 It is a fixed amount in dollars allocated to each common share.
-On the other hand, to determine the par value of preferred stock, one would have to look into the prospectus of the preferred stock.
+On the other hand, to determine the par value of a preferred stock, one would have to look into the prospectus of the preferred stock.

 Capital Stock Example

-Take for instance; XYZ Corporation has issued 3,000 shares of common stock and 1,000 shares of 10 percent preferred stock.
-The par value of a common share is $10 and that of preferred share is $50.
+For instance, XYZ Corporation has issued 3,000 shares of common stock and 1,000 shares of 10 percent preferred stock.
+The par value of a common share is $10, and that of a preferred share is $50.
 The balance of capital stock, in this case, would arrive as follows:-

 Value of paid-in capital common stock = 3,000 X $10 = $30,000